 - Improved consumer confidence – consumers should be provided with key information in good time before they enter any agreements and will have new rights in respect of those areas which have emerged as being most damaging to consumers – namely, holiday club sales and timeshare resale services.

 - Rogue traders will be dealt with by a combination of offences contained in the new Regulations and offences contained in the Consumer Protection from Unfair Trading Regulations 2008, which will apply where provisions of the new Regulations are not met.

-If you have paid fees then you are entitle to a full recovery plus interest.
+If you have paid fees then you are entitled to a full recovery plus interest.

-The Reseller claim they are entitled to charge you marketing fees as they are offering advertising services.
-In the main the consumer is contributing to the advertising of the re-seller’s own enterprise.
-1-400 timeshare sell and the re-seller know this.
+The reseller claims they are entitled to charge you marketing fees as they are offering advertising services.
+In the main, the consumer is contributing to the advertising of the reseller’s own enterprise.
+1-400 timeshares sell and the re-seller know this.
 The re-sellers claim is simply unsustainable.

 TATOC where involved in the deliberation and consultation.
 They know what was said, what was agreed and what was implemented.
 Yet they remain silent on the subject and the corresponding advice.

 Payment for a resale contract is not due until the sale of the consumer’s timeshare or long-term holiday product is completed, or the contract is terminated for other, agreed reasons.

 If you engage with a timeshare law firm make sure that you explain to them that you wish to recover your fees charged by the re-seller in the event that they charged you and did not sell your timeshare.